Can We Really Learn One Representation to Optimize All Rewards?: Understanding Forward-Backward Representation Learning

 \subsection{What Does the FB Representation Objective Minimize?}

-We now rederive the representation objective used by FB, providing insights into whether optimizing this objective should converge.
-The main idea of our interpretation is to use the LSIF loss (Eq.~\ref{eq:lsif}): we derive a temporal-difference (TD) variant of the LSIF loss that minimizes a Bellman error similar to FQE.
-This TD LSIF loss ends up being equivalent to the representation objective used in~\citet{touati2021learning}.
+We now reinterpret the representation objective used in FB.
+The main idea is to derive a temporal-difference (TD) variant of the LSIF loss (Eq.~\ref{eq:lsif}) that minimizes a Bellman error similar to FQE.
+This TD LSIF loss ends up being equivalent to the representation loss used in~\citet{touati2021learning}.